karolcholewa/blog/_posts/2023-02-02-mc-roles-and-permissions.md

 ---
 layout: post
-title: "Roles and Permissions"
+title: "Marketing Cloud Roles and Permissions"
 categories: [SFMC]
 ---
 There are five standard Roles which give access to features related to functions alike.
 Each role has a set of permissions that allows users perform specific task.
-It is hard to remember all the combinations but there are three rules for permissions: **explicitly granted, explicitly denied, not explicitly granted/denied**&hellip;
+In addition to the MC Roles, there are four Email Studio or Classic Roles.
+While it is hard to remember all the combinations, there are three rules for the permissions: **explicitly granted, explicitly denied, not explicitly granted/denied**&hellip;

 ## Standard Roles
 The roles are listed from the most to the least access.